Cliff Hawkins

-Cliff Hawkins AM (10 March 1932 - 15 July 2016) was a real estate agent based in Adelaide, South Australia.
+Cliff Hawkins AM (10 March 1932 - 15 July 2016) was a real estate agent and valuer based in Adelaide, South Australia.

 Commencing work at the Lands Titles Office as a draftsman, at the age of 17 Hawkins became the youngest person in the state to qualify as a licensed land broker (now licensed conveyancer).
 Hawkins subsequently joined the established real estate firm of KJ Powell as a land broker.

 Hawkins established his real estate business in Adelaide in 1958.
-Aside from activity in Adelaide, his business established a presence on Kangaroo Island, South Australia from 1963 and is the longest established real estate business on the island.
+Aside from activity in Adelaide and McLaren Vale, his business established a presence on Kangaroo Island, South Australia from 1963 until 2022.
 In 1966 he became the youngest ever councillor in the Real Estate Institute of South Australia, and in 1981 its youngest ever life member.
 In June 1988, he became a Member of the Order of Australia for his service to the real estate industry and the community.

 In 2000, the South Australian Attorney General appointed Hawkins to a government review panel to report on the National Competition Policy with respect to land agents.